WP Engine Site Migration Plugin

 Second Migration

+A fourth step is optional, to run the migration plugin again.
 A second migration is not always necessary, but it may be helpful in situations where the source site has changed since the previous migration.
 For example, changes to the database such as new posts, pages, or user-generated content may require a second migration to sync content just prior to pointing the DNS to WP Engine.

 Second migrations can be completed much faster by customizing the migration and use the following techniques to include only what has changed.